GaloisInc/FAW/README.md

 The first invocation will take a long time (up to an hour or two).
 After that, it will be quite fast.
 Once it's loaded, point your browser at http://localhost:8123

+Please do not add other files directly to this folder.
+For development purposes, such as keeping a private workbench distribution, the configuration for a distribution might be kept in the parent folder to which the FAW is cloned.
+E.g., one might run:

+    python3 workbench.py ../my-pdf ./test_files/pdf

+Due to the design of Docker, running this will upload all contents of `..` to the Docker daemon, which may be time consuming and wasteful.
+If using this feature, please ensure the parent folder is as empty as possible, preferentially only containing the FAW folder and the private distribution.
+Note that multiple cloned FAWs will mostly use the same Docker images, so no need to worry about the inefficiency of cloning FAW multiple times.
+The exception is that two builds will be maintained -- one for non-parent-directory distributions, and one for parent-directory distributions.

 While developing a distribution, consider using `--development` to use Vue's live reload functionality and to mount the distribution's folder into